ISE-Neutrino/dapr-workflow-java-money-transfer/README.md

 # Dapr Workflows for Java Sample
 Initial playgroud to work with DAPR workflows in Java in k8s.

-This sample depicts a simple money transfer application built on Java Spring Boot, leveraging DAPR workflows, service invocation, and sidecar patterns to manage the creation of accounts facilitate money transfers between accounts running in a Kubernetes cluster.
-The project focuses on simplicity, reliability, and extensibility, utilizing DAPR for state management and implementing some of the workflow patterns described in DAPR Documentation in a distributed application.
+This sample depicts a simple money transfer application built on Java Spring Boot, leveraging Dapr Workflows for Java and  Dapr Service Invocation feature to manage account creation and money transfers in a k8s.
+The project focuses on simplicity, reliability, and extensibility, utilizing Dapr for state management and implementing some of [the workflow patterns](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-patterns/) described in Dapr documentation.

 It makes use of out-of-the-box capabilities of DAPR to manage workflows, handling requirements such as retries and durability without the need of extra features' implementation.